John-R-Wallace-NOAA/FishNIRS/Sablefish_2022_Combo_Survey_Results_DRAFT/README.md

 - RMSE is the square Root of Mean Squared Error
 - APE is the Average Percent Error
 - The FCNN model minimized MSE (the square of RMSE) internally and SAD (with ties broken with RMSE) was used in the external loops.
 - The Delta is added to the NN predicted value before rounding; e.g. 4.6 + -0.2 rounds to 4 not 5.
 The Delta is found by searching over the best fit to TMA ages for values of 0 to -0.45 in steps of -0.05.
-(The TMA is currently only availabe in round years of estimated age.)
+(The TMA is currently only available in round years of estimated age.)

-### Models with a smaller number of otoltiths in the training model
+### Models with a smaller number of otoliths in the training model
 A FCNN training model using 750 randomly selected otoliths with 20 random full fold models was conducted.
 The total number of oties predicted was 1,553.

 A [model](/Sablefish_2022_Combo_Survey_Results_DRAFT/Sable_2022_Combo_Scans_Otie_Wgt_Fish_Len_Weight_Depth_750N_Agreement_Fig.png), with an R Squared of 0.9476, was found using the NIRS scans along with the metadata of otolith weight, fish length, fish weight, and depth.
 The same model including latitude was found to fit slightly less well (R squared = 0.9418).
 This [figure](/Sablefish_2022_Combo_Survey_Results_DRAFT/TMA_minus_NN_Age_Rounded_vs_TMA_Jittered_Left_Out_Oties_Highlighted_750N.png) highlights in red those otoliths that were not part of the training model but were only predicted.
 Note that there is no bias.
-Models with 500 and 250 otiliths in the training model did not perform as well, even when stratified random sampling of otoliths was tried.
+Models with 500 and 250 otoliths in the training model did not perform as well, even when stratified random sampling of otoliths was tried.

 ### Metadata only models